-- 499 (Research Thesis).
+495 Independent Study (.5, .75, 1) Individual independent study of a topic of interest to the student, requiring a significant review of the literature and culminating in a committee-reviewed manuscript.
+This course may serve as preparation for Math 499 (Research Thesis).
 Prerequisites: Two courses in mathematics at the 300-level or higher and consent of department chair.
-Offered each semester. - 499 Research/Thesis Experimental or theoretical examinations of a significant problem in a topic of interest to the student that is not normally part of the curriculum.
+Offered each semester.

+211 Mathematics 499 Research/Thesis Experimental or theoretical examinations of a significant problem in a topic of interest to the student that is not normally part of the curriculum.
 It includes as a requirement the preparation of a significant paper.
 Prerequisite: Consent of department chair.
 Offered each semester.